Baqend/guide/src/index.md

 ## Depth Saving

-These behaviour differs on references entities.
+This behaviour differs on references entities.
 If a referenced entity is changed only the referenced entity will be marked as dirty not the referencing one.
 If call
 ```js
 var firstTodo = new DB.Todo({name: 'My first Todo'});